 This course has been designed with the above issues in mind.
 It has been developed to offer the small business owner candidates who are potential future managers, and who can make an immediate contribution – rather than requiring a significant training period, which is a luxury many owner-managers often cannot afford.”

-Our dedicated Professional Development Tutor provides tailored academic and careers support to every student.
-This means you will develop the academic skills to successfully progress through the course, and also the professional skills you will need to secure employment and start a successful career.
+We help you to achieve your career ambitions by providing professional development support as part of the course.
+You benefit from our professional development tutor, who will help you to develop the important professional skills that employers value.
+This means you will develop the academic skills to successfully progress through the course, and also the professional skills you will need to start a successful career.

 A solid grounding in the business psychology science relevant to consulting and management.Read more